 A 2001 study published by the National Institutes of Health found that weighted vests were helpful in reducing fidgeting and other self-stimulatory behaviors, often brought on by an overwhelming sensory overload.
 This particular study showed that children with pervasive developmental disorders (PDD), who used weighted vests, saw an increase in their overall attention span and a decrease of such stimulatory behaviors.

 For children who have special needs, it’s very likely that they’ve experienced an emotional eruption, which can be caused by sensory overload.
-Weighted blankets can create the feeling of being snuggled or hugged and help reduce the intensity of of an emotional eruption.
+Weighted blankets can create the feeling of being snuggled or hugged and help reduce the intensity of an emotional eruption.
 Some schools and hospitals have designed sensory rooms in which a child can be given a weighted blanket in a safe environment in which they can calm down.
 Stress and anxiety are greatly reduced, allowing for serotonin to be released.

-For children (and adults) with autism, the emotional eruption might be more severe.
+For children (and adults) with autism, emotional eruption might be more severe.
 Many parents and teachers experience children having great difficulty making a transition from one activity to the next.
 Some special education classes offer downtime in which a child can sit with a weighted blanket for several minutes in an effort to calm down.

-If this is a routine in the classroom, then the child will have a greater responsiveness to any transitions; they know that the blanket will be part of their daily routine.
+If this is a routine in the classroom, then the child will have greater responsiveness to any transitions; they know that the blanket will be part of their daily routine.
 The same routine can also be applied at home, as children will adapt to a special time with the blanket.

-In addition to sleep deprivation and anxiety, weighted blankets can also alleviate issues where physical pain is prevalent.
+In addition to sleep deprivation and anxiety, weighted blankets can also alleviate issues where the physical pain is prevalent.
 If you’re suffering from chronic pain brought on by a variety of issues, you can find some relief by using weighted blankets, as the deep tissue pressure helps the pain subside.